-You’re a U.S. Owner of a Foreign Corporation.
+You’re a U.S. Owner of a Foreign Business.
 Your Tax Obligations Are Unique.

 Complex reporting rules, ownership thresholds, entity classification, and anti-deferral regimes make foreign business taxation uniquely challenging.
 If you’re unsure what to file, what counts as income, or how to avoid penalties, you’re in the right place.